kora-projects/kora-docs/mkdocs/docs/v2/ru/guides/dependency-injection.md

     class A(val b: B)

     @Component
-    class B(val a: A) // Неправильно: циклическая зависимость
+    class B(val a: A) // Wrong: circular dependency

-    // Разорвите цикл с помощью интерфейсов или переработки структуры interface AInterface
+    // Break the cycle with interfaces or restructuring interface AInterface
     interface BInterface